loic42/Fjords_conservation/README.md

 to come

 # Folders
-00_data: contains raw table file generated from the BARQUE pipeline.
-Fastq sequences were annotated with MIDORI and a custom database centered on British Columbia species of fish.
+00_data: raw table files generated from the BARQUE pipeline.
+Fastq sequences were annotated with MIDORI and a custom database centered on British Columbia fish species.
-01_tables: contains the processed table produced by 01_eDNA_table_manip - BARQUE - 12S.R
+01_tables: processed tables produced by 01_eDNA_table_manip - BARQUE - 12S.R
+02_BC-db: BC-centered regional database

 # Files
 01_Metadata_all.csv: Full metadata